The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 The following season, Ralph Sampson was traded to the Golden State Warriors for Eric "Sleepy" Floyd and Joe Barry Carrol.
 With his tag team partner gone, Hakeem would still be able to carry the Rockets to the postseason but never again to the NBA Finals until 1994.

 When Hakeem got a chance to get back into the Finals, he made the most of it by edging the Patrick Ewing-led New York Knicks in seven games.
 Along the way, he helped dispatch the Portland Trailblazers 3-1, the Phoenix Suns 4-3, and the Utah Jazz 4-1.
 What was humbling was that Hakeem gave the credit to his teammates for helping him reach the promised land and did not at all hog the spotlight.

 The 1994–1995 team was a special team with Olajuwon and Drexler leading the charge.
 They also had a good mix of role players: Sam Cassell, Mario Ellie, Vernon Maxwell, Kenny Smith, and Robert Horry.
 The Rockets only won 47 games that year and ended up with the sixth seed and zero home-court advantage in the playoffs.
 This meant every round they would go through would be against an elite team.
 The first round was against Karl Malone and John Stockton for the 3rd-seeded Utah Jazz.
 The second round was against Charles Barkley and Kevin Johnson of the 2nd-seeded Phoenix Suns.
 The Western Conference Finals pitted them against David Robinson of the top-seeded San Antonio Spurs.
 The Finals then see them handily vanquish the up-and-coming Orlando Magic led by a young Shaquille O' Neil and Penny Hardaway.

 In the 1998–1999 Season, the Rockets had one last chance to win a championship under the Olajuwon era as they had Charles Barkley and a recently acquired Scottie Pippen.
 This formed a superteam.
 Though the three players were past their prime, what really sunk them was age and injury.
 Had this team been formed a few years earlier, this team would have dominated the west.
-But at the time of construction age, injury, and lack of chemistry ultimately doomed this superteam.
+But age, injury, and lack of chemistry ultimately doomed this superteam.